Smooth backfitting of proportional hazards with multiplicative components: Aalen's multiplicative intensity model

 \section{Aalen's multiplicative intensity model}

-We consider Aalen's multiplicative intensity model that allows for very general observations schemes.
-It covers filtered observations arising from left truncation and right censoring but also more complicated patterns of occurrence and exposure.
+We consider a counting process formulation satisfying Aalen's multiplicative intensity model.
+It allows for very general observations schemes.
+It covers filtered observations arising from left truncation and right censoring and also more complicated patterns of occurrence and exposure.
 In the next section we describe how to embed left truncation and right censoring into this framework.
 In contrast to \citet{Linton:etal:03} we will hereby allow the filtering to be correlated to the survival time and be represented in the covariate process.
 We briefly summarize the general model we are assuming. \\ We observe $n$ $iid$ copies of the stochastic processes $(N(t),Y(t),Z(t)), \ t\in[0,R_0], \, R_0>0.$ Here, $N$ denotes a right-continuous counting process which is zero at time zero and has jumps of size one.
 The process $Y$ is left-continuous and takes values in $\{0,1\}$ where the value $1$ indicates that the individual is under risk.
-Finally, $Z$ is a $d$-dimensional left-continuous covariate process with values in a rectangle $\prod_{j=1}^d [0,R_j]\subset \mathbb R^d$.
-The multivariate process $((N_1,Y_1,Z_1), \dots, (N_n,Y_n,Z_n))$, $\ i=1,\dots,n$, is adapted to the filtration $\mathcal F_t$ which satisfies the $usual \ conditions$.
+Finally, $Z$ is a $d$-dimensional left-continuous covariate process with values in a hyperrectangle $\prod_{j=1}^d [0,R_j]\subset \mathbb R^d$.
+The multivariate process $((N_1,Y_1,Z_1), \dots, (N_n,Y_n,Z_n))$, $\ i=1,\dots,n$, is adapted to the filtration $\mathcal F_t$ which satisfies les conditions habituelles (the usual conditions), see \cite{Andersen:etal:93} (pp. 60).
 Now we assume that $N_i$ satisfies Aalen's multiplicative intensity model, that is

 The deterministic function $\alpha(t,z)$ is called hazard function and it is the failure rate of an individual at time $t$ given the covariate $Z(t)=z$.